gdscwm/real-time-chat-app/README.md

 go get -u github.com/gofiber/template/html/v2
 ```

+These will install Fiber and other components such as WebSocket and HTML templating library.

 ## 3. Creating the Main Application

 Create a `main.go` file in the root directory with a basic Fiber server: